SB-1113

 Plain Language

-Third-party vendors (contractors, subcontractors, or others) that sell, lease, or supply AI algorithms or AI-based services to healthcare facilities are subject to the full Chapter 35 requirements.
-The Department of Health will develop regulations or guidance further specifying vendor responsibilities.
-This extends the chapter's compliance obligations to the supply chain — vendors cannot avoid liability by arguing they are not the facility deploying the AI.
+Third-party vendors (contractors, subcontractors, or other vendors) that sell, lease, or supply AI-based algorithms or AI-based services to healthcare facilities are themselves subject to all Chapter 35 obligations.
+The Department of Health will develop regulations or guidance specifying vendor responsibilities.
+This extends the compliance perimeter beyond the facility to upstream AI suppliers, though specific vendor obligations await departmental rulemaking.

 Statutory Text